louislarry/terraform-aws-spa/README.md

-# Terraform template for Angular SPA Application
+# Terraform SPA template

+Build infrastructure for Angular based SPA.

 ## How to use